 The Centre will treat information shared by the family in confidence and it will be shared on a 'need to know' basis.

-The Centre will work with the family and the child to minimise the risk of the child not achieving their full potential.
+The Centre will work with the family and the child to minimise the risk of the child not making progress.